My Period is 27 Days Late, What is Going On With Me?

 Birth control methods

 Some birth control methods may stop your normal menstrual cycle.
-It is important to discuss any side effects of new birth control methods with your doctor to make sure your method is right for you.
+Additionally, it is essential to discuss any side effects of new birth control methods with your doctor to ensure your method suits you.
 If you are worried about your chosen birth control, you can chat with a doctor for free.

 Polycystic Ovary Syndrome (PCOS)

-The leading cause of infertility in women, PCOS can cause irregular and absent periods as well as ovarian cysts.
-The syndrome is caused by an imbalance of hormones.
-Women with PCOS have a higher level of male testosterone.
+The leading cause of infertility in women, PCOS can cause irregular and absent periods and ovarian cysts.
+An imbalance of hormones causes the syndrome.
+Moreover, women with PCOS have a higher level of male testosterone.
 This makes it difficult for women to conceive as they often ovulate irregularly or not at all.

 Consult with Our Knowledgeable Doctors